mickjc750/str/docs/strbuf-api.md

 &nbsp;
 ## `strview_t strbuf_grow(strbuf_t** buf_ptr, int min_size);`
  Grow the capacity of the buffer to be at minimum the size specified.
- If the operation fails, due to the buffer being static, an invalid strview_t is returned.
- Otherwise a strview_t of the existing buffer *contents* (which may be smaller or greater than min_size) is returned.
+ A strview_t of the existing buffer contents is returned.

 &nbsp;
 ## `strview_t strbuf_assign(strbuf_t** buf_ptr, strview_t str);`